Resynance/percentage-tool/Documentation/UserGuides/QA_GUIDE.md

 - Navigate to User App → **Links**
 - Browse categorized resources
 - Click links to open in new tabs

-### Bonus Windows (View Only)

-View current bonus performance windows and progress.

-- Navigate to User App → **Bonus Windows**
-- See active, upcoming, and completed windows
-- View targets and current progress
-- Track your contributions

 ### Profile Management